A Reliable Solution for Litigation in Mexico.

 - The judgment must meet all the formal requirements necessary to be deemed authentic (legalization).

 The process for homologation requires that defendant is granted a nine-day period to file an answer to the petition for enforcement and to make allegations or to bring evidence in court.
 After the court has decided which evidence proposals are admitted, it will set up a hearing date for its reproduction.
 Once the evidence is fully rendered, the court will be ready to rule either granting homologation or denying it, through formal judgment.
 An appeal process will be available to both parties, granting them five days to appeal and file their briefs.
-(For detailed information on how to enforce a foreign judgment, including recommendations, please contact us for a free article-brochure on “Avoiding Pitfalls with the Enforcement of a Foreign Judgment in Mexico”).
+(For detailed information on how to enforce a foreign judgment, including recommendations, please read our article on “How to Enforce a US Judgment in Mexico: Hidden Rules on Homologation“).

 An amparo is a constitutional injunction proceeding that can supersede any other type of proceeding or resolution.
 An action of amparo can be filed whenever a fundamental human right provided under the Federal Constitution or under an International Treaty that Mexico has subscribed, is allegedly breached or infringed by any government agency or institution, including courts.
 This is not a legal remedy within a certain civil, criminal or commercial case but, instead, it’s a different and independent proceeding.
 Acts that give rise to an amparo action and proceedings are numerous, ranging from arrest warrants to interim and final judgment in civil and commercial cases.
 But these Amparo proceedings are very technical in nature and, thus, few amparo awards are granted.
 Only in those cases where there is clear evidence that there was a violation of fundamental rights will a district court grant an amparo award.
 This denial, however, doesn’t stop the delay that such amparo proceedings bring along, although they tend to be faster and more efficient each day.